photomoose/OCRDrone/README.md

 OCRDrone
 ========

-A demo application for Nodecopter - uses the onboard camera to search and parse text using OCR, translating it into flight commands in real-time.
+A demo application for Nodecopter - uses the onboard camera video stream to search for and parse text, translating it into flight commands in real-time.